ntop/ntopng/doc/src/alerts/flow_checks.rst

     • or network congestion

-The TCP retransmission means resending the packets over the network that have been lost or damaged previously.
+TCP retransmission means resending packets over the network that have been lost or previously damaged.

 The alert is sent when tcp retrasmission or packet loss are seen.